What every Google marketing setup actually needs

 Or skip the dataLayer entirely: use GTM's built-in User-Provided Data variable, which reads form fields directly at conversion time and hashes before sending.
 No raw PII at rest in the dataLayer, no extra developer work.
 Either approach is materially safer than pushing raw values and trusting one tag to hash them.

 Most failed Google Ads launches aren't ad failures.
 They're tracking failures that nobody caught before the budget started flowing.
-Before you turn on a campaign, run this checklist:
+This is the gate between Step 2 and Step 3 — before you turn on a campaign, run this checklist:

 • In GTM, click Preview and walk through your site as a real user.